top of page

 A: As of December 30, 2017, the controlled act of psychotherapy has been proclaimed in force, and becomes one of fourteen controlled acts defined in the RHPA.
 A controlled act is an activity thought to have the potential of posing a risk of serious harm to the client.
 Restricting the performance of controlled acts to certain regulated professionals who are legally authorized to perform them is the approach to protecting the public set out in the RHPA.
 As a result, as of December 31, 2019, performance of the controlled act of psychotherapy is restricted to members of the following regulatory colleges:

-Q: What is the difference between a psychotherapist, psychologist and psychiatrist?
+Q: What is the difference between a social work psychotherapist, psychotherapist, psychologist and psychiatrist?

 A: Psychotherapists provide counselling and psychotherapy services but are unable to provide diagnoses or medication in Ontario.
 Professionals who practice psychotherapy typically have a Masters level degree (but may possess an undergraduate degree or college diploma) with varied training in therapeutic modalities or approaches.